andnet-deboer/andnet-deboer.github.io/README.md

 ### Deployment

-If this project is clone to agithub profile name repository automatically deploys to GitHub Pages when you push to the `main` branch.
+Push your cloned version of this repo to your own repo which identically matches your github profile name to automatically deploy to GitHub Pages when you push to the `main` branch.

 ```bash
 git add .